 You know when you change something, a routine or a rearrange your cabinets and think – why the heck didn’t I do this before?
 That’s where I am with this closet.
-We took a regular IKEA closet system and customized it to suite the girls’ shared closet.
+We took a regular IKEA closet system and customized it to suit the girls’ shared closet.
 It took just a weekend to create it and it made such a huge impact.
 I think one of the most important details to why this worked out so well for us is that it rang in just over $250 and that $250 was MONEY WELL SPENT, y’all.
 I won’t hear “Mommmmmm, where is my (insert very specific description of a dress here)?” every single morning anymore because Peighton can now see every single dress she owns at eye level.
 Basically, this IKEA kids closet organizer upgrade and entire closet makeover is a major mom win.